-The Bevel tool allows you to create chamfered or rounded corners to geometry.
+The Bevel tool allows you to create chamfered or rounded corners on geometry.
 A bevel is an effect that smooths out edges and corners.

 Bevels are also useful for giving realism to non-organic models.
 In the real world, the blunt edges on objects catch the light and change the shading around the edges.
 This gives a solid, realistic look, as opposed to un-beveled objects which can look too perfect.

-The Bevel tool works only on selected edges with exactly two adjacent faces.
+The Bevel Edges tool works only on selected edges with exactly two adjacent faces.
 It will recognize any edges included in a vertex or face selection as well, and perform the bevel the same as if those edges were explicitly selected.
-In “vertex only” mode, the Bevel tool works on selected vertices instead of edges.
+In “vertex only” mode, the Bevel Vertices tool works on selected vertices instead of edges, and there is no requirement about having any adjacent faces.
 The Bevel tool smooths the edges and/or “corners” (vertices) by replacing them with faces making smooth profiles with a specified number of segments (see the options below for details about the bevel algorithm).

 Normal (edge) beveling only works on edges that have exactly two faces attached to them.
 Vertex beveling has no such restriction.